Jeremiah-81/Team-Profile-Generator/README.md

 # Team-Profile-Generator

-This is designed to keep track of new and present employees and their job titles.
+This is designed to keep track of any new or current employees and their job titles.

 ## Motivation